Seed Germination STEM Project for Kids

 Math

-Children count seeds, compare how many sprouted, record daily totals, and for older children, find a simple average.
+Children count seeds, compare how many sprouted, record daily totals, and for older children, find a simple average or discuss germination rate.

 Language

-Children practice vocabulary like seed, sprout, root, stem, damp, observe, compare, and predict.
+Children practice vocabulary like seed, sprout, root, stem, damp, observe, compare, and predict while building confidence talking about what they notice.

 Executive function

-This activity supports patience, routine, and careful noticing — all important parts of early STEM learning.
+This activity supports patience, routine, focus, and careful noticing — all important parts of early STEM learning and strong nature based learning habits.

 Materials